smaranjitghose/streamlit_course/Module 7/Module 7.md

 #### **Mini Project**

-You're building a live sports scoreboard that shows the current game score and a running feed of commentary.
-The score needs to update in place (replacing old scores), while commentary should accumulate below it (appending new updates).
-This demonstrates when to use placeholders versus containers.
+David is a basketball coach who manually updates a group chat with scores and play-by-play, but parents constantly ask "What's the current score?" while important updates get buried in the conversation thread.
+His phone buzzes non-stop with messages, making it impossible for everyone to stay properly informed about ongoing games.
+A live sports scoreboard would solve this chaos by displaying the current score prominently while maintaining a clear feed of game commentary that everyone can follow in real-time.

 ##### **Project Setup**